Financial Exploitation of Elderly Lawyer Chicago

-Financial exploitation cases are frequently complicated and emotionally charged.
-Many involve family members, caregivers, or trusted friends where financial arrangements were informal or not fully documented.
-Disputes over money, inheritance expectations, caregiving responsibilities, or powers of attorney can quickly escalate into criminal investigations.
-In some situations, misunderstandings or family disagreements lead to criminal accusations that do not accurately reflect what actually occurred.
+Financial exploitation cases are often more complicated than they appear.
+Many involve family members, caregivers, or trusted individuals where financial arrangements were informal, undocumented, or misunderstood.
+Disputes involving money, estate plans, bank accounts, or caregiving responsibilities can quickly escalate into criminal investigations.

 Understanding Financial Exploitation Under Illinois Law

-Financial exploitation of an elderly person or a person with a disability is governed by 720 ILCS 5/17-56.
-Under this statute, a person may be charged if they knowingly and illegally use the money, assets, or property of:
+Financial exploitation of an elderly person or a person with a disability is governed by Illinois law under 720 ILCS 5/17-56.
+The statute applies when someone is accused of knowingly obtaining or using the money, property, or assets of:

-• The alleged victim was elderly or disabled
+• The alleged victim was an elderly person or disabled individual

-• The defendant obtained control over money, property, or assets
+• The defendant obtained control over money, property, or financial assets

 • The defendant acted knowingly